-Lake Whatcom is a natural, deep water lake between Mount Baker and Bellingham, Washington.
-Lake Whatcom is sole drinking water source for more than 90,000 people.
-A proposed reconvenance of land would transfer state lands to Whatcom County.
+Lake Whatcom is a natural, deep water lake between Mount Baker and Bellingham, and sole drinking water for 90,000 people.
+Now a quarter of the forested watershed is the largest local park in Washington.

 Natural, deep-water Lake Whatcom near Bellingham, Washington, is the sole source of drinking water for more than 90,000 people.
 The lake's watershed covers some 56 square miles.
 Half of the watershed is privately owned and the other half is made up of public lands managed by DNR for various trusts, with a focus on logging in the watershed to generate revenue.